Common Labrador Retriever Diseases

 Signs of Hip Dysplasia include slow getting up, particularly after laying down for periods of time.
 Walking with a stiff, swaying, or a bunny hopping gait, and reluctance to jump or otherwise play as your dog once did when they were younger, often after exercise.
 Fortunately, there are many effective treatments for Hip Dysplasia including medications, supplements, and cold laser therapy.
 In severe cases of Hip Dysplasia, surgical correction should be considered.

 Perhaps it’s the floppy ears that trap humidity and moisture or a generally increased frequency of allergies, but Labradors are predisposed to ear infections.
 Signs of an ear infection include red, painful ears, shaking the head, or pawing at the ears frequently.
 Sometimes dogs will even rub their heads along the carpet.
-Fortunately, ear infections are usually easily treatable and if signs are noted at home a trip to your veterinarian is in order to help diagnose the nature of the infection as well as to prescribe medication to treat.
+Fortunately, ear infections are usually simply treatable and if signs are noted at home a trip to your veterinarian is in order to help diagnose the nature of the infection as well as to prescribe medication to treat.

 Progressive Retinal Atrophy (PRA)